jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     def test_creating_a_list_with_square_brackets(self):
         self.assertEqual([0, 1, 2, 3], list((0, 1, 2, 4)))

-  the terminal shows an :doc:`/exceptions/AssertionError` for the last value
+  the terminal shows an :ref:`AssertionError` for the last value

   .. code-block:: python